Paul Follen: Friedrick Münch

 The description of the free life in the US, by Duden, motivated the Protestant minister Friedrich Münch and Follenius to found the Gießener Auswanderungsgesellschaft in 1832.
 Both had participated in the outlawed republican and democratic movements in Germany in the wake of the French July Revolution of 1832.
 As there was no immediate hope for success, they intended to establish a "new and free Germany in the great North American Republic" to serve as model for a future German republic.

 The Giessen Society was stillborn on its arrival in the United States in 1834.
 Follenius and Muench dissolved the society upon their meeting in St. Louis.
-It is important to note that they never intended to create any sort of "utopia" in America.
+They never intended to create any sort of "utopia" in America.
 They intended to fully participate in democracy as constituted in the United States.
 It was, after all, where THE experiment in enlightened government was playing out, and they wanted to be part of it.
 Follenius and Muench were merely searching for freedom.
 They planned to be bilingual from the start, which shows that they did not expect to be situated apart from the rest of U.S. society.
 Muench would eventually serve as a state senator in Missouri during the Civil War, and his brother, Georg, would turn down nomination to the state legislature for health reasons.

 Paul Follenius died of disease 10 years after emigrating to the United States.